The Most Iconic Movie & TV Proposals We've Ever Seen

 These sweet big-screen engagements are so special and charming that they'll have you giggling and kicking your feet like a little kid.
 Relive the magic of the best movie proposals of all time below.

 For his proposal, Jim surprises Katherine by whipping up a fully cooked dinner for her daughters and her mother.
 She's so taken aback, she asks if it's her birthday and she's forgotten about it.
 But her daughters assure her that's not the occasion they're celebrating.
 In front of her family, Jim gets down on one knee and presents Katherine with his mother's ring.
 He says that her parents were married for over 50 years, so it's about as lucky as a ring can get.
 As he asks her to marry him, he admits that he called his mom the night after he and Katherine met because he was that sure he was going to marry her.
 Her mother said, "She must be something," to which Jim responded, "No, she's more than something."
 For that sweet line alone, this is easily one of the best movie engagements in history.

 Aurelia and Jamie, Love Actually

 After breaking up with his girlfriend, Jamie heads to France to focus on finishing his novel.
 Aurelia is hired to work as his housekeeper during Jamie's stay.
 Despite not being able to understand each other, they grow extremely fond of each other.
-At the end of Jamie's stay in France, he and Aurlia share a kiss—both believing they'll likely never see each other again.
-However, Jamie quickly realizes he loves Aurelia, so he learns Portugese, flies to her home and asks her to marry him in front of her entire family.
-She responds "yes" in English, as she learned the language "just in cases."
+At the end of Jamie's stay in France, he and Aurelia share a kiss—both believing they'll likely never see each other again.
+However, Jamie quickly realizes he loves Aurelia, so he learns Portuguese, flies to her home and asks her to marry him in front of her entire family.
+She responds "yes" in English, as she learned the language "just in case."

 Nick and Rachel, Crazy Rich Asians